emsikes/ml-retail-price-predictor/README.md

 | Hardware | CPU | CPU | GPU (RTX 4070 Super) |

 > **Key Insights:**
-> - **Llama-3.2-3B QLoRA fine-tuned on the full dataset** is the overall winner: MAE $36.58, MSE 4,189, R² 80.9%.
-A 3B parameter open-source model with QLoRA adapters beat every frontier LLM, every custom neural network, and every classical ML approach — outperforming GPT-5.1 zero-shot by $11.66 MAE and the 10L Residual NN by $4.16 MAE.
+> - **The Ensemble (RAG + FT + DNN)** is the overall winner: MAE $31.18, MSE 3,346, R² 84.8%.
+Combining a RAG-augmented frontier LLM, a fine-tuned open-source specialist, and a task-specific neural network produced the best predictions across all 20 models.
+> - **RAG was the single biggest accuracy unlock.** GPT-5.4 with ChromaDB retrieval ($31.76 MAE) outperformed every standalone model — including the fine-tuned Llama ($36.58) and the 10L Residual NN ($40.74).
+Giving a frontier LLM 5 similar products as pricing context was more effective than domain-specific fine-tuning alone.
+> - **The ensemble's margin over RAG-only is narrow** ($31.18 vs $31.76), suggesting GPT-5.4 with RAG carries most of the signal.
+The FT and DNN components contribute incremental gains, likely by correcting edge cases where RAG context is sparse or misleading.
-> - **Data scale was the single most decisive factor:** Lite fine-tune achieved 42.5% R² vs. 80.9% for the full dataset — the largest performance gap in the entire benchmark.
+> - **Data scale was the most decisive factor for fine-tuning:** Lite fine-tune achieved 42.5% R² vs. 80.9% for the full dataset — the largest performance gap in the entire benchmark.
 More domain-specific training data consistently outweighed raw model size.
-> - The **10-layer residual NN** (79.7% R², $40.74 MAE) held the top spot until full fine-tuning landed, confirming that well-optimized task-specific architectures are highly competitive against models orders of magnitude larger.
+> - The **10-layer residual NN** (79.7% R², $40.74 MAE) held the top spot among standalone trained models until RAG landed, confirming that well-optimized task-specific architectures are highly competitive against models orders of magnitude larger.
 > - **Architecture optimization delivered compounding gains:** Vanilla 8L (63.4% R²) → Optimized 3L with BatchNorm/Dropout (68.4%) → 10L residual with skip connections (79.7%).
 Each step addressed a specific bottleneck.
 > - NLP features (Bag of Words) delivered a jump from 5.2% → 41.8% R², confirming that textual product descriptions carry substantial pricing signal even with simple representations.
-> - **Frontier LLMs performed well zero-shot** but couldn't match a trained specialist.
-Claude Opus 4.6's wide CI (±$33.92) reflects inconsistent predictions; GPT-5.1 was the most accurate and consistent among frontier models.
+> - **Frontier LLMs performed well zero-shot** but couldn't match a trained specialist or RAG-augmented approach.
+Claude Opus 4.6's wide CI (±$33.92) reflects inconsistent predictions; GPT-5.1 was the most accurate and consistent among zero-shot frontier models.
 > - **Fine-tuning GPT-4.1-nano** improved R² (19.7% → 35.6%) but barely moved MAE, suggesting the nano model lacks sufficient capacity for this task regardless of fine-tuning approach.
 > - **Llama-3.2-3B base (untuned)** confirmed that small open-source base models without domain adaptation are not viable out of the box — making domain-specific fine-tuning essential.
 > - **Gemma 270B** severely underperformed despite its scale ($202.10 MAE, −605.8% R²), confirming that model size alone does not guarantee task suitability.

 ---

-## 📈 Results Visualization
+## Results Visualization

 ```
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
  MAE by Model — lower is better             ■ = $10 MAE
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+    Ensemble (RAG+FT+DNN)     ███▏                              $31.18
+    GPT-5.4 with RAG         ███▎                              $31.76
- 🏆 Llama-3.2-3B FT (Full)  ████                              $36.58
+    Llama-3.2-3B FT (Full)   ████                              $36.58
     10L Residual NN          ████▎                             $40.74
     GPT-5.1                  █████                             $48.24
     Claude Opus 4.6          █████▏                            $49.14